 Core Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.

-Google’s latest update, scheduled to begin rolling out in August 2021, will see ‘page experience’ affecting ranking.
+One of Google’s latest updates, which rolled out in August 2021, added the ‘page experience’ affecting ranking.
 Page experience is a set of signals that measure how users perceive the experience of interacting with a web page beyond its pure information value.

-Whilst this is a big update, it is important to note that this is designed to be a complimentary assessment factor.
+Whilst this was a big update, it is important to note that this is designed to be a complimentary assessment factor.

 As Google explains: